The next foldable phone could use this flexible glass

 Corning's glass has been shielding gadgets for longer than any of us have been alive.
-The company started out in the middle of the nineteenth century developing heat resistant glass for lanterns and lightbulbs, moved on to TV tubes in the mid 1900s and now covers many of the phone screens we use on a daily basis.
+The company started out in the middle of the 19th century developing heat-resistant glass for lanterns and lightbulbs, moved on to TV tubes in the 20th century and now covers many of the phone screens we use on a daily basis.

 Finding the perfect recipe

-To make glass you need two basic ingredients: Sand (silica) and a whole lot of heat.
-But there's adding different elements to the mix will result in a completely different type of glass.
+To make glass, you need two basic ingredients: sand (silica) and a whole lot of heat.
+But adding different elements to the mix will result in a completely different type of glass.
 In fact even changing the heating temperature or the cooling time can drastically alter its properties.

 This is how Corning comes up with different types of glass that can serve different purposes.
-Some glass, like the Gorilla Glass found on our phones, is made to be tough against falls and scratch resistant.
-Meanwhile glass on windshields is designed to shatter into tiny pieces (rather than sharp shards), and the glass used in laboratory beakers needs to be stable enough not to interact with the chemicals being mixed inside it.
+Some glass, like the Gorilla Glass found on our phones, is made to be tough against falls and resistant to scratches.
+Glass on windshields is designed to shatter into tiny pieces (rather than sharp shards), while the glass used in laboratory beakers needs to be stable enough not to interact with the chemicals being mixed inside it.

-"If you think about all the dimensions of glass, its optics, its chemical composition, its physical properties, its electromagnetic properties… we're learning how to control all of those in incredibly precise ways", says Jeff Evenson, Senior Vice President and Chief Strategy Officer at Corning.
+"If you think about all the dimensions of glass, its optics, its chemical composition, its physical properties, its electromagnetic properties … we're learning how to control all of those in incredibly precise ways," says Jeff Evenson, senior vice president at Corning.

 The first stop in our tour, and the first stage in the innovation process: Corning's test kitchen, where these new glass recipes are tested.
-But instead of ovens they have rows of giant furnaces that can reach temperatures of over 1,000 degrees Celsius (1832 Fahrenheit), hotter than the inside of a volcano.
+But instead of ovens they have rows of giant furnaces that can reach temperatures of over 1,800 degrees F, hotter than the inside of a volcano.

 Gorilla Glass needs to cook at even higher temperatures than regular glass and when that crucible comes out of the oven, it's glowing so bright it almost looks white.
 The mix inside has turned into a thick liquid that pours unto the metal table like syrup in front of us.
 It starts out white like the container, then fades into a neon orange as it cools, and eventually becomes clearer.
 The cooler it is, the less malleable it becomes and if it cools too fast it can shatter.
 Once it becomes transparent, it's transferred into a special oven that can control how fast it cools.
 But these days Corning is testing a different type of glass recipe.